Azure/Vision-AI-DevKit-Pages/docs/_docs/02-Firmware-update.md

 ## What you will do
 * Verify connectivity between your computer and the Vision AI Dev Kit hardware
-* Update the firmware in your device
+* Update the Vision AI Dev Kit firmware

 ## What you will need
 * Vision AI Dev Kit hardware